defano/wyldcard/README.md

 * Can't open or import HyperCard stacks.
 * No Home stack; no concept of user levels; no ability to inherit behavior from other stacks (`start using ...`).
-* No ability to modify the menu bar; no sound or `play` command.
+* No sound or `play` command.
 * No support for external commands or functions (XCMDs/XFCNs).
-* Not all commands and functions in HyperTalk have been implemented.
+* Not all commands, functions or properties of HyperTalk have been implemented.

 ## Getting started